-7.13.2.1 Identification of Potentially-Affected Indian Tribes
+7.13.2.1 Identification of Potentially-Affected Native American Tribes

-Licensee contacted NAHC on March 9, 2009, to obtain a listing of tribal groups or individuals who should be notified regarding the Project.
+Licensee contacted the NAHC on March 9, 2009, to obtain a listing of tribal groups or individuals who should be notified regarding the Project.
 NAHC replied to this request on March 16, 2009.
-All individuals and organizations included on NAHC's list were contacted by telephone in April 2009: four responded to the calls.
+All individuals and organizations included on NAHC's list were contacted by telephone in April 2009; four responded to the calls.

-Additional tribal representatives with interests in the Project have also identified through other relicensing projects and were contacted in June 2009.
-Those called in April were also recontacted in June 2009 to provide an update regarding the relicensing.
+Additional tribal representatives with interests in the Project have also been identified through other relicensing projects and were contacted in June 2009.
+Those initially called in April from the NAHC list were re-contacted in June 2009 and provided with updates for the relicensing.